hugozaragoza/renpy2js/README.md

 Engine to convert renpy script (interactive stories) into JavaScript HTML interactive experience.

-(Python Django is used only for cetralised logging server and for deployment, the story experience runs in pure client JavaScript).
+(Story experience runs in pure client JavaScript.
+However, for cenralised logging, it uses a tiny PHP CodeIgniter app)

 Hugo Ballester 2021

+## TODO:

+conditional menus:
+"Hot Springs, AR" (300) if secret_unlocked:
+jump hot_springs_trip

+comment # line without chars yields parse error

 ## Overview

 python main.py --help

 Data flow:

 * CodeDirectory is where this project is.
 * StoryDirectory is where the story script (script.rpy) and the images (img/) are.
 * OutDirectory is where the story web will be created, under directory StoryName.
 * CodeDirectory/main.py reads the StoryDirectory and creates the OutDirectory/StoryName containing the story website:
     * script.js : story generated
     * renpy2js.js : display library
     * index.html : web interaction and story loading
     * style.css
     * styles.html : debugging styles
     * img/: (copy of StoryDirectory/img)
 * it also copies the logger app to OutDirectory/logger

 ## Renpy Compatibility

 ### Labels:

 PARTIALLY IMPLEMENTED: